Nodepool¶

 Services configuration¶

 Configuring the Nodepool micro-services is done through the SoftwareFactory deployment's manifest.
-Many configuration parameters are exposed by The SoftwareFactory Custom Resource spec.
+Many configuration parameters are exposed by the SoftwareFactory Custom Resource spec.

 Setting up providers secrets¶

-) configuration files.
+Currently the SF Operator supports OpenStack (clouds.yaml) and Kubernetes (kube.config) configuration files.
 These files are used by Nodepool to manage resources on its providers.

-They are managed by the SF Operator in a secret called nodepool-providers-secrets
+They are managed by the SF Operator in a secret called nodepool-providers-secrets.

 Then wait until your deployment becomes ready again: